PP-waveDev/FirstDjango-MongoAPIRest/README.md

  ``` shell
  pip install DJango
  ```
- 2. Install DJango Rest Framework
+ 3. Install DJango Rest Framework
  ``` shell
  pip install djangorestframework
  ```

- After that, It is neccesary to start the migration, to create the table at MongoDB:
+ After that, We just have to migrate:
  ``` shell
  python manage.py migrate
  ```

  Finally, It would be a good idea to fill the table with some data.
-Import data from '' inside the folder ''.
+Import data from 'datosEjemplo.json' inside the folder 'Datos de ejemplo'.

  **And that's It, We are ready to go!**